 Winter fires can be prevented.
 The following electrical fire safety tips can help you maintain a fire-safe home this winter.

 • Routinely check your electrical appliances and wiring.

 • Frayed wires can cause fires.
 Replace all worn, old or damaged appliance cords immediately.

 • Replace any electrical tool if it causes even small electrical shocks, overheats, shorts out, or gives off smoke or sparks.

 • Keep electrical appliances away from wet floors and counters; pay special care to electrical appliances in the bathroom and kitchen.

 • Buy electrical products evaluated by a nationally recognized laboratory.

 • Keep clothes, curtains, and other potentially combustible items at least 3 feet from all heaters.

 • If an appliance has a three-prong plug, use it only in a three-slot outlet.
 Never force it to fit into a two-slot outlet or extension cord.

 • Don’t allow children to play with or around electrical appliances like space heaters, irons and hair dryers.

-• Use safety closures to and#8220;child-proofand#8221; electrical outlets.
+• Use safety closures to “child-proof” electrical outlets.

 • Use electrical extension cords wisely; never overload extension cords or wall sockets.

 • Immediately shut off, then professionally replace, light switches that are hot to the touch and lights that flicker.